-CM 249 Digital Media Production (3) CM 347 News Editing (3) CM 348 News Writing (3) CM 349 Graphics & Photojournalism (3) CM 346 Web Studies & Design (3) 9 hours of Communication electives
+CM 249 Digital Media Production (4) CM 346 Web Studies & Design (3) CM 347 News Editing (3) CM 348 News Writing (3) CM 349 Graphics & Photojournalism (3) 9 hours of Communication electives (see list following concentrations)

 Students are recommended to take CM 341 Practicum (3), in addition to CM 441 Internship (3), in order to gain more experience in the journalism industry.
 The optional practicum and required internship should focus on the area of journalism in which the student is interested.